Cymopterus acaulis var. fendleri

 Habitat in Arches National Park: desert shrub and pinyon-juniper communities; often grows on sandy soil

-Location seen: Windows, Fiery Furnace, Broken Arch trail, outside Arches National Park in Negro Bill Canyon
+Location seen: Windows, Fiery Furnace, Broken Arch trail, outside Arches National Park in Grandstaff Canyon

 Other: The genus name, “Cymopterus”, is from the Greek “cyma” which means “wave” and “pteron” which means “wing”, referring to its fruit.
 The species name, “acaulis”, means “without a stem”; the variety name, “fendleri”, honors Augustus Wilhelm Fendler (1813-1883), a Prussian botanist who collected plant specimens in North America, Central America, South America, Prussia and Trinidad.
 Many of his American Southwest specimens were collected for botanist Asa Gray.